JoshMayBalGitHub/Go-Logout/README.md

 Other than above,`stack run` is all you need when you are done setting up.

 ## Authors and acknowledgment
-JoshMayBalGitHub - Only developer for now, and still hasn't changed to JoshMayBalGItlab.
-Also Owner.
+JoshMayBalGitHub - Only developer for now, Also Owner.

 ## License
 BSD-3-Clause "New" or "Revised" License